All posts by Therapro

 Jean’s thoughtful and thought-provoking seminar revealed some surprising documentation about adolescent mental health including the statistic that about 20% of children and adolescents in the US have been diagnosed with a mental health disorder that impairs their lives (NIMH, 2010; Perou, 2013).
 Jean provided a summary of supportive literature that indicates that a sensory-based approach to treatment promotes positive behaviors.
 Jean’s research using individualized sensory tool kits yielded statistically significant results in 6 areas, 3 of which affected all study participants including an increase in self perception of sense of occupational competence; an increase in daily number of hours in the classroom; and a decrease in the number of PRN medications.

-In addition to individualized sensory tools, Jean discussed some interesting examples of sensory-based coping skills groups.
+In addition to personalized tool kits for adolescents, Jean discussed some interesting examples of sensory-based coping skills groups.
 One example she gave involved playing “Sensory Hopscotch,” where the client throws a beanbag on a sensory square and then identifies the tool in their sensory tool kit they use in that sensory category and why they use it.

 Take a look at just a few of the positive remarks attendees made about this seminar: